Carolina Tiger Rescue is a 501(c)3 nonprofit wildlife sanctuary whose mission is saving and protecting wild cats in captivity and in the wild.

 The Education Center is wheelchair accessible.
 However, the gravel and grass paths may not be as wheelchair friendly.
 If you have accessibility issues, please call 919-542-4684 to make arrangements.

-How do I get to the Center?
+How do I get to the sanctuary?

 GPS may not provide accurate directions to our location.
 We recommend using the directions from our website to ensure you get here successfully.